On the Stability of Solitary Wave Solutions for a Generalized Fractional Benjamin-Bona-Mahony Equation: Introduction

-The local well-posedness of Cauchy problem for both equations are investigated in \cite{linares1} and \cite{abdelouhab}.
-By regularizing the fBBM equation, the missing uniqueness result is recovered \cite{he}.
-The existence and orbital stability of positive solitary wave solutions with the form $u(x,y)=Q_c(x-ct)$ for both fKdV and fBBM equations is established in \cite{linares2} and \cite{pava}.
-The existence, uniqueness and spectral stability of periodic waves for the fKdV and fBBM equations are also studied in \cite{natali} and \cite{amaral}.
-The stability behaviour of the solutions changes drastically for fKdV and fBBM equations.
-It has been shown that the solitary wave solutions of fKdV equation are orbitally stable for $c>0$ when $\alpha \in (\frac{1}{2}, 2)$ and spectrally instable when $\alpha \in (\frac{1}{3}, \frac{1}{2})$.
-The solitary wave solutions of the fBBM equation are orbitally stable when $c>1$ and $\alpha \in [\frac{1}{2}, 2)$ or when $c>c_0>1$ and $\alpha \in (\frac{1}{3}, \frac{1}{2})$.
-The solutions are spectrally unstable when $\alpha \in (\frac{1}{3}, \frac{1}{2})$ and $1<c<c_0$.
-Therefore the stability problem for the solitary wave solutions of gfBBM equation is crucial since the equation involves the fractional terms of both fKdV and fBBM equations.
+The existence, uniqueness and spectral stability of periodic waves for the fKdV and the fBBM equations are also studied in \cite{le} and \cite{natali}.
+The stability behaviour of the solutions changes drastically for the fKdV and the fBBM equations.
+To illustrate in the case $p=1$, it has been shown that the solitary wave solutions of the fKdV equation are orbitally stable for $c>0$ when $\alpha \in (\frac{1}{2}, 2)$ and spectrally unstable when $\alpha \in (\frac{1}{3}, \frac{1}{2})$.
+The solitary wave solutions of the fBBM equation are orbitally stable when $c>1$ and $\alpha \in [\frac{1}{2}, 2)$ or when $c>c_1>1$ and $\alpha \in (\frac{1}{3}, \frac{1}{2})$ ($c_1$ is also a critical value depending on $\alpha$).
+The solutions are spectrally unstable when $\alpha \in (\frac{1}{3}, \frac{1}{2})$ and $1<c<c_1$.
+Therefore the stability problem for the solitary wave solutions of the gfBBM equation is crucial since the equation involves the fractional terms of both the fKdV and the fBBM equations.

 An important feature of the gfBBM equation is that it admits negative solitary wave solutions.
-In this study, we prove the existence of negative solitary wave solutions for small wave speed and odd values of the order of nonlinearity.
-To the best of our knowledge, the existence of negative solitary wave has never been investigated for the fKdV and fBBM equations.
+In this study, we prove the existence of negative solitary wave solutions for small wave speed and odd values of the order of nonlinearity $p$.
+To the best of our knowledge, the existence of negative solitary wave has never been investigated for the fKdV and fBBM equations when $\alpha \in (0,2)$.
+The negative solitary waves first appeared in \cite{lewis} for a regularized long wave model in water waves.
+For the BBM equation, $\alpha=2$ in the equation $(\ref{fbbm})$, the authors in \cite{kalisch} established the existence of negative solitary waves when $c<0$ and $p$ odd.
+Using arguments of symmetry and the existence of positive solutions $Q_c$ with $c>1$ (see \cite{strauss}), it is possible to prove that the case $p$ even also admits negative solitary waves of the form $-Q_c$ for $c>1$.
+The orbital stability of negative solitary waves has been also treated in \cite{kalisch} (see \cite{kalisch1} for a complementary result).
+For $p\geq1$ odd and $c<0$, there exists a critical value $c_2<0$ such that the solitary wave is orbitally unstable for $c_2<c<0$ and orbitally stable for $c<c_2$.
+For $p>2$ even, we have a similar scenario as in the case of positive and solitary waves since the negative solution in this case is given by $-Q_c$, where $Q_c$ is the positive solution for $c>1$.